microsoft/app-camp/docs/aad/MeetingConfigurableTab.md

 This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `AAD` path.

+!!! important "Important!"
-> Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) to get to the Northwind Orders core application and complete the [Configurable Tab Lab](ConfigurableTab.md) to add a configurable tab to your application
+    This lab builds on the completed solution to the [Configurable Tab](ConfigurableTab.md) lab.
+Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) to get to the Northwind Orders core application and then complete the [Configurable Tab Lab](ConfigurableTab.md) to add a configurable tab to your application before beginning this lab.

 Following on from the previous lab where you created a Configurable Tab which could be configured to display a list products with a given category, in this lab you will extend the tab so that it can also be used in Microsoft Teams meetings.